The Jim Jefferies Show

-The Jim Jefferies Show was an American late-night talk and news satire television program hosted by comedian Jim Jefferies.
+The Jim Jefferies Show is an American late-night talk and news satire television program hosted by comedian Jim Jefferies.
 The show aired Tuesdays on Comedy Central and tackles the week's top stories and most controversial issues.
 In March 2017, Comedy Central ordered ten half-hour episodes.
 The series premiered on June 6, 2017, and was later extended with ten additional episodes, which began airing after a five-week hiatus.
 On January 30, 2019, Comedy Central renewed the show for a third season which premiered on March 19, 2019 and, after a summer hiatus, ran from September 17, 2019 through November 19, 2019 when the show was canceled, ending its three-year run.
 As of December 2021, seasons 1 and 2 are available to watch on Paramount+.

 Background

 Prior to his foray into late night television, Jefferies starred in the comedy series Legit, which ran for two seasons between 2013 and 2014 on FX and FXX.
 Early in his stand-up career, Jefferies was well known for his off-color humor.
 In his Netflix special Bare (2014), Jefferies performed a routine on gun control, which was previously used in his stand-up and on Legit.
 The Bare routine has gone viral, especially after mass shootings in the United States.
 Jefferies revisited the topic in his Netflix special Freedumb (2016), in which he also criticized then-Republican candidate Donald Trump during the 2016 presidential campaign.
 Jefferies has since become a commentator, often speaking to newspapers and appearing on television programs to discuss his political opinions.

 In late 2016, Comedy Central ordered a pilot for the show, which was taped on December 7.
 The network picked up the show as a weekly half-hour series in March 2017, with ten episodes set to air in the summer.

 Actor Brad Pitt became a fan of Jefferies after seeing clips of his standup, and called him to ask if he could be part of his new show.
 He was enthusiastic when Jefferies suggested he be the show's weatherman.
 Pitt, who is only referred to generically as "Jim Jefferies Show Weatherman", is paid the SAG minimum salary of $400 per episode.